-- Law on the Rights of Persons with Disabilities 2018: - This mandates public and private education institutions to promote equality between children with disabilities and other children. - Strategic Plan for Pre-University Education 2014-2030: - This ensures providing learners with disabilities with high-quality and peer-equitable learning opportunities and to include these learners in all pre-university schools - Education 2.0 (EDU 2.0) 2018: - This mandates the development of education curricula responsive to the needs of children with disabilities, including capacity building for teachers on inclusive education strategies. - Egypt Response Plan for Refugees and Asylum Seekers from Sub-Saharan Africa, Iraq, and Yemen 2020; 3RP Regional Refugee & Resilience Plan in Response to the Syria Crisis 2020-2021 - These recognize the need for inclusive education for all refugees and asylum seekers living in Egypt including those with disabilities.
+- Law on the Rights of Persons with Disabilities 2018: - This mandates public and private education institutions to promote equality between children with disabilities and other children. - Strategic Plan for Pre-University Education 2014-2030: - o This ensures providing learners with disabilities with high-quality and peer-equitable learning opportunities and to include these learners in all pre-university schools - Education 2.0 (EDU 2.0) 2018: - o This mandates the development of education curricula responsive to the needs of children with disabilities, including capacity building for teachers on inclusive education strategies. - Egypt Education Working Group Strategy and Advocacy Strategy 2022: - This recognizes the need for inclusive education for all refugees and migrants living in Egypt including those with disabilities through inclusive approaches in formal and community-based education.